cfe-lab/proviral/MIGRATION_CHECKLIST.md

 - [ ] Clean up imports
 - [ ] Run linter and fix issues
 - [ ] Format code with black/autopep8
+- [ ] Remove any backwards compatibility.
+The code must now be written as if minimap2 never existed.

 ---